PART 42: TIED IN NAUGHTS

 The man smacked his forehead down.
 “Oh well,” he muttered.
 “It was worth a shot.”

-“Miss Primrose, I’m afraid I don’t have the authorization to allow any of you to enter.”
+“Miss Primrose, I’m afraid I don’t have authorization to allow any of you to enter.”

 “Jeeves, it’s important,” Luci insisted.
-“We can’t risk going to any of our respective homes, and this is probably the last place anyone will think to look for us.
-Besides, what we discover here today may well save Carrie – as well as clear Julie’s name!”
-She watched his eyebrow arch.
-Good, he knew Julie was a suspect now, that saved explanations.
-“The police don’t have it quite right, Jeeves.
-Please, if you care about what happens to Julie, you’ll let us in!”
+“We can’t risk going to any of our homes, while this is probably the last place anyone will think to look for us.
+Besides, what we discover here today may well save Carrie – as well as clear Julie’s name.”

-“All right,” Luci said once they’d proceeded into the sitting room and tossed their captive onto the couch.
+“All right,” Luci said once they were in the LaMille sitting room, having tossed their captive onto the couch.
 “Start talking.
 Who are you, what are you doing here, and why did you try to kill Carrie?”

 Shady remained silent.

-She turned back, folding her arms across her chest.
+She whirled back, folding her arms across her chest.
 “Well?
 How’s that, am I close?”

 “And don’t even think about, you know, lying,” Chartreuse added, shaking a crystal at him.
 “Or I’ll totally know.”